 Although an unregistered deed is not afforded the same protections as a registered one, for example, protection from adverse possession, see 21 GCA § 29140, it does not follow that an unregistered deed is somehow an imperfect vestment of title.
 Rather, as the law clearly states, "[a]n unrecorded instrument is valid as between the parties thereto and those who have notice thereof."
 21 GCA § 37105.

 2008 Guam 5 ¶ 25.
-It follows that the Homeowners would not have defective title even if it were alleged that they are unable to obtain a certificate of title from the Department of Land Management.
+It follows that the Homeowners would not have defective title even if it were

+Management.

-G. Application of the Relevant Contract Laws
+H. Application of the Relevant Contract Laws

 1. The Homeowners were entitled to Suspend Performance